SeradedStripes/slack-asm/README.md

 - **OS:** Linux (x86_64)
 - **Syscall ABI:** `syscall` instruction, kernel calling convention
 - **Calling convention:** System V AMD64 (for any interop, though there shouldn't be any)

-## Running the bot

-Use the docker compose file..

-## Running the code without docker

-Run run.sh script or do ./slack directly.

 ## License